BSData/wh40k-epic-armageddon/README.md

 __Release Numbers__

-Release Numbers are shown in 4 parts.
-The 1st is the _.gst_ version.
-The 2nd is a simple counter, starting from 00 and incrementing by 1 with each release since the _.gst_ was last updated.
-The 3rd is the number of standard _.cat_ files, while the 4th is the number of forces covered by those _.cat_ files.
-The 3rd & 4th parts are not displayed if they are unchanged since the previous release, and they never include Riot & Insurgency, nor the forces contained within those 2 files.
+Release Numbers are shown in 4 parts {aa}{bb}{ccc}{ddd}. {aa} is the _.gst_ version. {bb} is a simple counter, starting from 00 and incrementing by 1 with each release since the _.gst_ was last updated. {ccc} is the number of standard _.cat_ files, while {ddd} is the number of forces covered by those _.cat_ files. {ccc} & {ddd} are not displayed if they are unchanged since the previous release, and they never include Riot & Insurgency, nor the forces contained within those 2 files.

 ## Links ##